Get Involved

 Job Openings

 Alliance For Children is the children’s advocacy center serving all of Tarrant County.
-Since 1992, over 71,000 children have benefitted from Alliance For Children’s teamed investigations and coordinated approach.
+Since 1992, over 74,000 children have benefitted from Alliance For Children’s teamed investigations and coordinated approach.
 Alliance For Children is a nonprofit organization that operates child-friendly centers located in Arlington, Fort Worth, and Hurst.
 It is our mission to protect Tarrant County children from child abuse through teamed investigations, healing services, and community education.

-Alliance For Children provides equal employment opportunities (EEO) to all employees and applicants for employment (and internships) without regard to race, color, religion, sex, national origin, age, disability, martial status, veteran status, sexual orientation, genetic information, or any other protected characteristic under applicable law.
+Alliance For Children provides equal employment opportunities (EEO) to all employees and applicants for employment (and internships) without regard to race, color, religion, sex, national origin, age, disability, marital status, veteran status, sexual orientation, genetic information, or any other protected characteristic under applicable law.

 Job Duties/Essential Functions: